nomisRev/Saga/README.md

 The creation of an `Order` can only remain when a payment has been made.

-In SQL you might run this inside a transaction, which can automatically rollback the creation of the `Order` when the creation of the Payment fails.
+In SQL you might run this inside a transaction, which can automatically roll back the creation of the `Order` when the creation of the Payment fails.
-When you need to do this across distributed services, or a multiple atomic references, etc  you need to manually facilitate the rolling back of the performed actions, or compensating actions.
+When you need to do this across distributed services, or a multiple atomic references, etc. You need to manually facilitate the rolling back of the performed actions, or compensating actions.

-The [Saga] type, and [saga] DSL remove all the boilerplate of manually having to facilitate this with a convenient suspending DSL.
+The `Saga` type and `saga` DSL remove all the boilerplate of manually having to facilitate this with a convenient suspending DSL.

 ```kotlin
 data class Order(val id: UUID, val amount: Long)